Black women filmmakers

 Black women filmmakers have made contributions throughout the history of film.
 According to Nsenga Burton, writer for The Root, "the film industry remains overwhelmingly white and male.
 In 2020, 74.6 percent of movie directors of theatrical films were white, showing a small decrease from the previous year.
 In terms of representation, 25.4 percent of film directors were of ethnic minority in 2020.
 Of the 25.4 percent of minority filmmakers, a small percentage was female.

 Around 30 percent of film makers are women, and approximately 7 percent of all film makers in the film industry are African-American.
 Many of the dramas by black women film makers have portrayed subjects such as racism and misogyny.
-Television programs, and films such as I May Destroy You, Daughters of the Dust, and Middle of Nowhere are a few examples of audio/visual media that have portrayed issues centered around a community of African-American women.
+Television programs, and films such as I May Destroy You, Daughters of the Dust, and Middle of Nowhere are a few examples of audio/visual media that have portrayed issues centering Black women in the US and elsewhere.

 Since the early 1900s black women have used film to portray the real-life problems faced by women in the African-American community.

 History of Black women as filmmakers

 Five African-American women filmmakers helped establish the US cinema industry and better the representation of African-Americans on film.
-A few of the first black women filmmakers were Eloyce King Patrick Gist, Zora Neale Hurston, Tressie Sounders and Maria P. Williams, and Madame E. Touissant, who produced, directed, or wrote films in the early 1900s.
-Tressie Souders wrote, directed and produced a feature film called A Woman's Error in 1922.
+A few of the first black women filmmakers were Eloyce King Patrick Gist, Zora Neale Hurston, Tressie Souders and Maria P. Williams, and Madame E. Touissant, who produced, directed, or wrote films in the early 1900s.
+Souders wrote, directed and produced a feature film called A Woman's Error in 1922.

 Jacqueline Bobo establishes that black women filmmakers have been productive throughout the twentieth century.
 Gloria J. Gibson-Hudson's essay title "The Ties That Bind: Cinematic Representations By Black Women Filmmakers" notes that these black women have developed a framework or "commonalities" that evolved from social and historical circumstances.

 Black women have produced and directed films during the prolific interim of Black film production from 1910 through the 1920s.
 Archivist and film scholar Pearl Bowser notes that Black women worked behind the camera on numerous films during this time on what were known as race films, that is, independent films produced by Black filmmakers, rather than white-controlled films about Black life.
 Historical records show that black women were especially noteworthy in film making during the 1900s.